GLOBAL MARKETS-Asian stocks climb as traders shrug off inflation surprise

 By Tom Westbrook

-SINGAPORE, Sept 14 (Reuters) - Asian stocks rose on Thursday, as traders figured a small upside surprise for U.S. inflation was unlikely to push up interest rates and turned their focus to a European Central Bank meeting later in the session.
+SINGAPORE, Sept 14 (Reuters) - Asian stocks rose on Thursday, as traders figured a small upside surprise for U.S. inflation was unlikely to push up interest rates, while the euro was firm leading in to a European Central Bank meeting where expectations lean toward a rate hike.

-Overnight data showed higher fuel prices had lifted headline U.S. consumer prices by the most in 14 months in August, for an annual rate of 3.7% which was a touch above expectations.
+Wednesday data showed higher fuel prices had lifted headline U.S. consumer prices by the most in 14 months in August for an annual rate of 3.7%, which was a touch above expectations.
 Core inflation slowed to an annual 4.3%, as expected.

-Treasury yields initially spiked higher, as did the U.S. dollar, before both retraced the move.
+Treasury yields initially spiked higher, as did the U.S. dollar, before both retraced the moves.

-Benchmark 10-year Treasury yields US10YT=RR finished the New York session a bit more than a basis point lower and fell by a further basis point early in the Asia session to 4.24%.
-Two-year yields US2YT=RR spiked above 5%, but were last at 4.97%.
+Benchmark 10-year Treasury yields US10YT=RR finished the New York session a bit more than a basis point (bp) lower and fell by a further two bps in Asia to 4.23%.
+Two-year yields US2YT=RR spiked above 5%, but were last at 4.96%.

 "It does feel like the highly anticipated Fed pause next week is outweighing the fact that inflation has risen at the fastest pace in more than a year."